Monroe Jackson Rathbone II

 Monroe Jackson Rathbone II (March 1, 1900 – August 2, 1976) was an American businessman who was the chairman, president, and CEO of Standard Oil of New Jersey (now the Exxon Corporation).

 Early life and education

 Rathbone was born in Parkersburg, West Virginia, the son of Ida Virginia (née Welch) and Monroe Jackson Rathbone.
-He graduated from Parkersburg High School in 1918.
+A member of the Rathbone family, he graduated from Parkersburg High School in 1918.

 Rathbone received a Bachelor of Science in chemical engineering from Lehigh University in 1921.
+A building at Lehigh University, Rathbone Hall, is named after him.
+He established an endowment fund for International Relations, and was a member of Lehigh’s Board of Trustees from 1949 until his death, serving as chairman from 1957 until 1973.
+In addition to an honorary doctorate from Lehigh, he received honorary degrees from Lafayette College, Pace College, West Virginia University, Marietta College, and Chattanooga University.

 Business career

 Rathbone joined Standard Oil of New Jersey in 1921 as a design engineer at the Baton Rouge refinery of Standard Oil of Louisiana.
 In 1923, he was promoted to the operations division of Louisiana Standard as an experimental engineer.
 In 1924, he was named assistant to the general superintendent.
 In 1926, he became general superintendent, then assistant general manager and vice president.
 In 1944, he was appointed president and director of Standard 's new Esso Division.
 In 1949, he was named to the board of directors of the parent Standard Oil Company.
 In 1953, Rathbone was named president of Standard Oil of New Jersey, and in 1959 he was named CEO.
 In 1962, he was elected chairman of the board of directors of Standard Oil of New Jersey.
 He retired in 1965.

 He served on the boards of directors for many other major corporations, including Bethlehem Steel, American Telephone and Telegraph, and Prudential Insurance, and on such private groups as the Deafness Research Foundation, the National Fund for Medical Education, and the Council for Financial Aid to Education.

 He was active in the Lehigh Alumni Association, serving as board chairman and president; was board chairman of the American Petroleum Institute and a director of Junior Achievement.
 During World War II, he served on President Roosevelt's Business Council.